zhorifiandi/localization-hadoop/hadoop-mapreduce-project/hadoop-mapreduce-client/hadoop-mapreduce-client-core/src/site/markdown/MapReduceTutorial.md

 }
 ```

-The `Reducer` implementation, via the `reduce` method just sums up the values, which are the occurence counts for each key (i.e. words in this example).
+The `Reducer` implementation, via the `reduce` method just sums up the values, which are the occurrence counts for each key (i.e. words in this example).

 Thus the output of the job is: